 How much you want to spend on earbuds ultimately comes down to your budget and what you're looking for from them.

-If you're looking for everyday use with decent sound quality, you should be able to find a fantastic pair for under 50 pounds or dollars, as mentioned in the list above.
+If you're looking for everyday use with decent sound quality, you should be able to find a fantastic pair for under 50 pounds or dollars, as demonstrated by our list.